revbayes/revbayes.github.io/tutorials/ctmc/index.md

 er ~ dnDirichlet(er_prior)
 ```

 The Dirichlet distribution assigns probability densities to a group of parameters: *e.g.*,  those that measure proportions and must sum to 1.
 Here, we have specified a six-parameter Dirichlet prior, where each value describes one of the six relative rates of the GTR model: (1) $A\leftrightarrows C$; (2) $A\leftrightarrows G$; (3) $A\leftrightarrows T$; (4) $C\leftrightarrows G$; (5) $C\leftrightarrows T$; (6) $G\leftrightarrows T$.
 The input parameters of a Dirichlet distribution are called shape (or concentration) parameters.
 The expectation and variance for each variable are related to the sum of the shape parameters.
 The prior we specified above is a ‘flat’ or symmetric Dirichlet distribution; all of the shape parameters are equal (1,1,1,1,1,1).
 This describes a model that allows for equal rates of change between nucleotides, such that the expected rate for each is equal to $\frac{1}{6}$ ({% ref dirichletFig %} a).

 We might also parameterize the Dirichlet distribution such that all of the shape parameters were equal to 100, which would also specify a prior with an expectation of equal exchangeability rates ({% ref dirichletFig %} b).
 However, by increasing the values of the shape parameters, `er_prior <- v(100,100,100,100,100,100)`, the Dirichlet distribution will more strongly favor equal exchangeability rates; (*i.e.*, a relatively informative prior).

 Alternatively, we might consider an asymmetric Dirichlet parameterization that could reflect a strong prior belief that transition and transversion substitutions occur at different rates.
 For example, we might specify the prior density `er_prior <- v(4,8,4,4,8,4)`.
 Under this model, the expected rate for transversions would be $\frac{4}{32}$ and that for transitions would be $\frac{8}{32}$, and there would be greater prior probability on sets of GTR rates that matched this configuration ({% ref dirichletFig %} c).

-Yet another aymmetric prior could specify that each of the six GTR rates had a different value conforming to a Dirichlet(2,4,6,8,10,12).
+Yet another asymmetric prior could specify that each of the six GTR rates had a different value conforming to a Dirichlet(2,4,6,8,10,12).
 This would lead to a different prior probability density for each rate parameter ({% ref dirichletFig %} d).
 Without strong prior knowledge about the pattern of relative rates, however, we can better reflect our uncertainty by using a vague prior on the GTR rates.
 Notably, all patterns of relative rates have the same probability density under `er_prior <- v(1,1,1,1,1,1)`.

 {% figure dirichletFig %}
 ![]( figures/dirichlet_rates.png)